ibpdas/macrocycle-ai-agent/README.md

 Traditional macroeconomic inidicators are static and descriptive.
 **MacroCycle AI Agent** tests a new approach — **AI driven data agents** that autonomously fetch, interpret, and explain macroeconomic signals in natural language.

-The goal is to evaluate how autonomous, explainable, and reproducible data agents can support **evidence based decision making** and inform **data governance** across domains — including environmental and sustainability missions.
+The goal is to evaluate how autonomous, explainable, and reproducible data agents can support **evidence based decision making** and inform **data governance** across domains, including environmental and sustainability missions.

 ---